kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Vectorization and Bias

-Language encodes identity.
+Language encodes identity
-Vectors encode language.
+Vectors encode language
 Bias transfers quietly

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.